-Provision of water means employees shall have access to potable drinking water meeting the requirements of Sections 1524, 3363 and 3457, as applicable, including but not limited to the requirements that it be fresh, pure, suitably cool, and provided to employees free of charge.
+Provision of water means employees shall have access to potable drinking water that is fresh, pure, suitably cool, and provided to employees free of charge.
 The water shall be located as close as practicable to the areas where employees are working.
 Where drinking water is not plumbed or otherwise continuously supplied, it shall be provided in sufficient quantity at the beginning of the work shift to provide 1 quart per employee per hour for drinking for the entire shift.
 Employers may begin the shift with smaller quantities of water if they have effective procedures for replenishment during the shift as needed to allow employees to drink 1 quart or more per hour.
 The frequent drinking of water shall be encouraged.